FriesW/PushToProd/assembly/guide.md

         * Six box pieces
     * Acrylic
         * About 2.4 mm thick, but doesn't really matter
-        * Front panel & two small back pieces
+        * Front panel & two small diffuser pieces
 1. Solder & Wire
     * Also flux, if you have it
 1. [This button](https://www.amazon.com/Uxcell-a13071000ux0939-Push-Button-Switch/dp/B00EDMIYCW/) or similar (30 mm panel mount hole)